Stock Photography & Video Side Hustle

 How to start

-1. 01 Shoot for commercial use, not artistic expression — buyers need images that illustrate concepts, not images that win awards
+- 01 Shoot for commercial use, not artistic expression.
+Buyers need images that illustrate concepts, not images that win awards.

-2. 02 Start with Adobe Stock or Shutterstock — both have straightforward submission processes and provide feedback on rejected images
+- 02 Start with Adobe Stock or Shutterstock.
+Both have easy submission processes and give you feedback on rejected images.

-3. 03 Study the bestseller lists before shooting — what is already selling tells you what buyers are actively looking for
+- 03 Study the bestseller lists before shooting.
+What's already selling tells you what buyers are actively looking for.

-4. 04 Keyword every submission thoroughly — discoverability on stock platforms is entirely determined by metadata, not image quality alone
+- 04 Keyword every submission thoroughly.
+Discoverability on stock platforms is entirely determined by metadata, not image quality alone.

-5. 05 Upload consistently over months, not in one batch — a portfolio of several hundred images across multiple niches performs better than a hundred images in one category
+- 05 Upload consistently over months, not in one batch.
+A portfolio of several hundred images across multiple niches performs better than a hundred images in one category.

-6. 06 Shoot stock video if you have the capability — per-clip earnings are significantly higher than per-photo earnings on every major platform
+- 06 Shoot stock video if you have the capability.
+Per-clip earnings are significantly higher than per-photo earnings on every major platform.

 Pros

-• + Portfolio compounds over time — more images means more earning potential indefinitely
+- + Your portfolio compounds over time.
+More images means more earning potential indefinitely.

-• + Can use gear you already own if you are already a photographer
+- + You can use gear you already own if you're already a photographer.

 Cons

-• Meaningful income requires hundreds or thousands of accepted images — not something you build quickly
+- − Meaningful income requires hundreds or thousands of accepted images.
+It's not something you build quickly.

 Skills needed